Club Brugge KV

 Despite Happel leaving the club in 1978, Club Brugge won another Belgian Championship two years later.
 However, they soon found themselves on the back foot, narrowly fighting off relegation in 1982.
 Still, the crisis didn't last too long; after reaching the semi-final of the UEFA Cup in 1988, the club followed it up by securing its seventh Belgian Championship.
 They continued to be a force in Belgian football throughout the 90's, winning an additional 4 titles and 3 Belgian Cups.

 For most of the following two decades, the Blauw-Zwart played second fiddle to Anderlecht, which further soured the relations between these clubs.
 Soon enough, this became one of the most heated rivalries in Belgian football, earning the nickname "the Hate Game."
-During these trying times, Club Brugge managed to secure four more Belgian Championships in 2003, 2005, 2016 and 2018.
-Since 2006, Club Brugge has its own TV channel, becoming the first Belgian club to do so.
+During these trying times, Club Brugge managed to secure more Belgian Championships in 2003, 2005, 2016, 2018 and 2020 (the 2019–20 season was suspended due to the pandemic, with Club Brugge awarded the title).

 By Martin Wahl